Algebraic Reduction of Hidden Markov Models: Preliminary results: A system theoretic viewpoint

-The minimal reduction of the system producing the multi-time distribution can be obtained along the same lines.
-Following the approach of \cite{itoIdentifiabilityHiddenMarkov1992} in a system-theoretic setting, we can define the reachable, non-observable and effective subspaces for the multi-time problem.
+Following the approach of \cite{itoIdentifiabilityHiddenMarkov1992} in a system-theoretic setting, we can define the reachable, non-observable, and effective subspaces for the multi-time problem.
 To avoid confusion with the previous definitions, we call these the {\em conditioned} subspaces and denote them with a $\mathcal{C}$ subscript.
 Given an HMM $(P,C)$ and a set of initial conditions $\mathcal{S}$ we define the {\em conditioned non-observable subspace} as:

 and the {\em conditioned reachable subspace} as

 We can then define the {\em conditioned effective subspace} $\mathcal{E_C}$ as a completion of the intersection $\mathcal{R_C}\cap\mathcal{N_C}$ to the conditioned reachable subspace $\mathcal{R_C}$, i.e. $\mathcal{E_C}\oplus(\mathcal{R_C}\cap\mathcal{N_C})= \mathcal{R_C}$.
 As before, the choice of $\mathcal{E_C}$ is not unique, as any representative of the quotient space $\mathcal{R_C}/(\mathcal{R_C}\cap\mathcal{N_C})$ is a suitable choice.